 Misd Not more than 6 mos If such violation was simultaneous with a second or subsequent DWI conviction-7 dys to 6 mos. §32:415 See Footnote No. 2.
 7 dys if such violation was simultaneous with a second or subsequent DWI offense conviction.

-Special Note: 1.
-A person is subject to the following sanctions if they operate a CMV while their CDL privileges have been suspended, revoked or cancelled: Imprisonment for not more than 1 yr, a fine of not more than \$5,000 and/or a civil penalty of not more than \$2,500 \$32:415(C)(2) & (D)(2) II.
+Special Note: I. A person is subject to the following sanctions if they operate a CMV while their CDL privileges have been suspended, revoked or cancelled: Imprisonment for not more than 1 yr, a fine of not more than \$5,000 and/or a civil penalty of not more than \$2,500 \$32:415(C)(2) & (D)(2) II.
 A person who operates a CMV in violation of a CDL out-of-service order is subject to a civil penalty of \$1,000 to \$2,500 and the following CDL disqualification periods.
-For a 1st violation there is a disqualification from 90 dys to 1 yr (if transporting hazardous materials or operating a vehicle with 15 or more persons, the disqualification period is from 180 dys to 2 yrs).
-For a 2nd violation (w/n 10 yrs) there is a disqualification from 1 to 5 yrs (if transporting hazardous materials or operating a vehicle with 15 or more persons, the disqualification (w/n 10 yrs) (including transporting hazardous materials or operating a vehicle with 15 or more persons) there is a disqualification from 3 to 5 yrs. (including transporting hazardous materials or operating a vehicle with 15 or more persons) there is a disqualification from 3 to 5 yrs. \$832:414.2(B)(2) & 32:427(A)(3)
+For a 1st violation there is a disqualification from 90 dys to 1 yr (if transporting hazardous materials or operating a vehicle with 15 or more persons, the disqualification (w/n 10 yrs) there is a disqualification from 1 to 5 yrs (if transporting hazardous materials or operating a vehicle with 15 or more persons) there is a disqualification (w/n 10 yrs) (including transporting hazardous materials or operating a vehicle with 15 or more persons) there is a disqualification from 3 to 5 yrs. \$32:414.2(B)(2) & 32:427(A)(3)

-1Code of Criminal Procedure Article 892.1(C) & (E) allows a court to dismiss a misdemeanor traffic offense committed under Title 32, the traffic regulation code, provided the defendant has completed a driver improvement program and has not participated in such a program w/n 2 yrs.
+1As an alternative to either jail or imprisonment, a defendant may be sentenced either to community rehabilitation (provided the defendant was sentenced to a term of imprisonment of not more than 5 yrs without hard labor) (§15:1133) or to "home incarceration".
+Code of Criminal Procedure Art.
+894.2 2Code of Criminal Procedure Article 892.1(C) & (E) allows a court to dismiss a misdemeanor traffic offense committed under Title 32, the traffic regulation code, provided the defendant has completed a driver improvement program and has not participated in such a program w/n 2 yrs.
 Comment: Since this is a Title 32 offense, it would appear that dismissal of a charge per this criminal procedure provision is possible.
+Other Criminal Actions Related to DWI: (continued) Fine (\$ Range):